 Line 29.
 Taxes.
 Deduct tax expenses other than taxes based on income.
-You may not deduct taxes based on net income, federal income taxes or the one-half of self-employment taxes the IRS allows.
+You may not deduct taxes based on net income, PA Schedule C Profit or Loss from Business or Profession (Sole Proprietorship) PA-40 C (08-14) (FI) PA DEPARTMENT OF REVENUE federal income taxes or the one-half of self-employment taxes the IRS allows.
 Do not deduct taxes paid to other states or foreign countries based on income.
 Do not deduct estate, inheritance, legacy, succession or gift taxes.
 Assessments for betterments and improvements are not allowed.
 Business privilege taxes and/or gross receipts taxes are acceptable deductions.

 Line 31.
 Travel and entertainment.
 PA law does not follow federal law.
 Deduct 100 percent of your allowable travel and entertainment expenses.
 You may never deduct the personal portion of your travel and entertainment expenses, whether for yourself, your spouse, your dependents or any other person.
-You may use the federal standard meal allowance.